vkbo/novelWriter/docs/source/write_structure.rst

 :guilabel:`Unnumbered`
-   Same as :guilabel:`Chapter`, but when exporting the files and automatic chapter numbering is enabled, this file will not increment the chapeter number.
+   Same as :guilabel:`Chapter`, but when exporting the files and automatic chapter numbering is enabled, this file will not increment the chapter number.
 It also has a separate title formatting setting.
 This makes the layout suitable for Prologue and Epilogue type chapters.

 :guilabel:`Scene`